-Sometimes holding a picture in your head can help keep your mind calm.
-Perhaps it’s the inside of a temple, or a green field, or a sparkling bay, waves crashing on black sand, the desert in bloom, or any other serene picture helps.
-Every time you feel the monkey mind acting up and asking questions, making judgments and criticisms, and generally wrecking your peace, return your inner “gaze” to the picture you’ve chosen.
+Sometimes holding a picture in your head can help keep your mind calm, focused, and centered in the present.
+The inside of a temple, a green field, a sparkling bay, waves crashing on black sand, the desert in bloom, or any other serene picture helps.
+Every time you feel that “monkey mind” acting up, asking questions, making judgments, criticizing, or generally wrecking your peace, return your inner gaze to the picture you’ve chosen.
 It will bring you back to the meditation.

-Another good strategy to remain in your meditation is a constant acceptance of your thoughts, then redirection back to your calm mental state.
-Instead of fighting the thoughts of getting frustrated when they come, note each one for what it is, and return to your blank state.
+Another good strategy to remain in your meditation is a constant acceptance of your thoughts followed by a redirection back to a calm mental state.
+Instead of fighting the thoughts and getting frustrated with them, you can note each one, smile at the brief distraction, and return to your blank state.
 This lets you feed the “monkey mind” tiny snacks to keep it at bay long enough to reap the benefits.

-Breath is a very powerful meditation tool.
-The best breathing patterns are slightly longer on the exhale than inhale.
-For example, in 3-5 counts, hold 1 count, out 4-6 counts.
+Breathing is a powerful meditation tool.
+The best breathing patterns are slightly longer on the exhale than the inhale.
+For example, in 4 counts, hold 2 counts, out 6 counts.
 When your mind starts to distract you, just focus on your breath and count them out.
 This is an especially useful tool for anxiety and stress, as it fills your mind like a mantra would, slows heartrate, and draws the focus away from the exterior world where many stressors come from.

-Again, don’t expect to master your whirling thoughts in a single session, or even a single year.
-It may take a lifetime to develop the calm control yogi masters and monks are said to have, or you may never get there at all, but every meditation does wonders for your well-being and health.
+You should not expect to master your whirling thoughts in a single session.
+It may take a lifetime to develop the calm control yogi masters and monks have mastered.
+You may never get there at all, but every meditation does wonders for your well-being and health.
 Simply trying bestows plenty of positive effects.

-Today could be the day you begin your new meditation practice, so don’t wait.
+Today could be the day you begin your new meditation practice.
+Why wait?